 Can major sins be forgiven?

 Yes, Allah is the Most Forgiving.
-As long as the soul has not reached the throat and the sun has not risen from the west, the door of repentance is wide open for all types of sins, provided the conditions of sincere repentance (taubat nasuha) are met.
+As long as the soul has not reached the throat (the agony of death) and the sun has not risen from the west, the door of repentance is wide open for absolutely all types of sins, provided the strict conditions of Taubah Nasuha are met.

-I have repented, but I am repeating the sin again.
+I have repented, but I committed the exact same sin again.
 Is my previous repentance invalidated?

-Repentance is valid from the first time if the conditions are met at that moment.
-If you fall again, it is obligatory to repent again.
-Never tire of repenting until the devil tires of tempting you.
-Remember the hadith of the Messenger of Allah ﷺ who sought forgiveness 100 times a day.
+Your first repentance was valid if the conditions were genuinely met at that specific time.
+If you fall again, you are obligated to repent again.
+Never grow tired of repenting until Satan grows tired of tempting you.
+Remember the Prophet ﷺ sought forgiveness 100 times a day.

-How does one seek repentance for the sin of ghibah (backbiting) if the person [being backbitten] has moved or is difficult to meet?
+How do I repent from the sin of Ghibah (backbiting) if the person has moved away or is impossible to meet?

 Closing and Hope

-My brother, repentance is a beautiful path home.
-Do not delay by saying “I will do it later when I am old.”
-We never know when our allotted lifespan will end.
+Dear reader, repentance is the most beautiful journey home.
+Do not procrastinate by saying, “I will repent when I am older.”
+We never know when our allotted time will expire.

 Reference